theandrew168/dripfile/README.md

 * Guest registers and is logged in
 * Guest logs in
 * User verifies their email address (required to log in?)
+* User switches current project
 * User invites a Guest to their project (by email)
 * User deletes another User from their project (owner or admin)
 * User updates another User's role (owner or admin)
-* User sets up payment info (upon reg?)
+* User updates payment info (require upon reg?)
 * User deletes Account (and all ref'd info)
-* User CRUDs a Location
+* User CRUDs a Location (no delete if affected Jobs)
-* User CRUDs a Job
+* User CRUDs a Job (history entries persist but won't link back)
-* User CRUDs a Schedule
+* User CRUDs a Schedule (no delete if affected Jobs)
 * User links / unlinks a Job and Schedule
 * User runs a Job adhoc
 * User reruns a completed Job adhoc